parndt/ticktock/readme.md

 So, every 30 minutes I get an update on my terminal like magic.
-This relies on you having run `bundle install` inside your default Ruby (in my case using rvm) so that all the required gems are available.
+This relies on you having run `bundle install` inside your default Ruby (in my case using chruby) so that all the required gems are available.